-For students of the Third or Fourth Year taking Arts.
 POE418A is a pre-requisite.

 Building upon the fall semester course on major classical ideologies (POE418A), this course will focus on contemporary doctrines and ideologies advocated during the second half of the twentieth century.
-These will involve recent variants of the seven classic ideologies and will include the New Left, neo-conservatism, neo-liberalism, neo nationalism. feminism. fascism. contemporary environmentalism and the future of ideology.
+These will involve recent variants of the seven classic ideologies and will include the New Left, neo-conservatism, neo-liberalism, neo fascism, contemporary nationalism, feminism, environmentalism and the future of ideology.
 Emphasis throughout the course will be on reading materials from spokespersons of each doctrine.
 The political debate and dialogue amongst the various ideologues are a basis for understanding the different political systems of the world and conflict in the modern era.